MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 * Docker/Podman rely on WSL on Windows.
 [Install from here](https://learn.microsoft.com/windows/wsl/install#prerequisites).
 * Run below commands in your terminal from the git repos in sequence to build the image and run the container.

+> [!TIP]
+> In case powershell fails with a message like "cannot be loaded because the execution of scripts is disabled on this system", consider running the command `set-executionpolicy remotesigned` to allow script execution.
+If not you may also run the commands contained in the scripts manually.

 #### For Docker (with provided PowerShell scripts)

 ```bash